manwar/python-guide/unit-testing.md

       PASSED
       teardown test_2

-What if we want similar function but one for `module`
+What if we want similar function but for `module`

     def setup_module():
         print("\nsetup module")